MicrosoftDocs/entra-docs/docs/identity/app-proxy/application-proxy-secure-api-access.md

 ## Register the native app and grant access to the API

 Native apps are programs developed to use on a particular platform or device.
 Before your native app can connect and access an API, you must register it in Microsoft Entra ID.
-The following steps show how to register a native app and give it access to the web API you published through Application Proxy.
+The following steps show how to register a native app and give it access to the web API you published through application proxy.

 To register the AppProxyNativeAppSample native app:
 1. Sign in to the [Microsoft Entra admin center](https://entra.microsoft.com) as at least a [Application Administrator](~/identity/role-based-access-control/permissions-reference.md#application-administrator).